What is Mitral Valve Disease in Dogs?

 Medications

-If therapy is required, your doctor may begin by administering drugs to your dog.
+If therapy is required, your doctor may administer drugs to your dog.
 There are no drugs that can correct your dog’s mitral valve’s structural abnormalities.

 Some medications help alleviate the symptoms or keep them from worsening.